cunybpl/nycet_pnp/src/content/glossary/_index.md

 <dl>
     <dt id="dem"><abbr title="NYC Department of Citywide Administrative Services Division of Energy Management">DCAS DEM</abbr></dt>
-    <dd>The hub for energy management in City buildings.
+    <dd>The NYC Department of Citywide Administrative Services Division of Energy Management is the hub for energy management in City buildings.
 DCAS plays a critical role in supporting City agency partners' progress towards the City's major emissions reduction and energy objectives. <a href="https://www.nyc.gov/site/dcas/agencies/energy-management.page">Learn more</a>.</dd>
 </dl>

 </section>